WHERE TO WATCH THE RACE

 Want to check out the action in Ireland’s top international stage race for women?

-The 12th edition of An Post Rás na mBan kicks off in Kilkenny on Wednesday 6th September and the best women bike riders from Ireland and abroad are busy making their final preparations for the five-day epic.
+The 13th edition of An Post Rás na mBan kicks off in Kilkenny on Wednesday 5th September and the best women bike riders from Ireland and abroad are busy making their preparations for the five-day epic.

-Riders from a total of 14 different countries make up the 25 squads set to do battle over 400km of racing on six separate stages across the five days on some of the most beautiful roads in and around County Kilkenny.
+Riders from a total of 15 different countries making up 25 squads did battle over 400km of racing on six separate stages across the five days on some of the most beautiful roads in and around County Kilkenny.

-Here’s our guide to the best places to catch the action during the week.
-It’s going to be an epic week of top class bike racing.
-Here’s where to see all the action.
+This was our guide to the best places to catch the action during the week.

 Coppenagh – 27km